 Transactions in foreign currencies entered into by the Company are accounted at the exchange rates prevailing on the date of the transaction or at the average rates that closely approximate the rate at the date of the transaction.
+Conversion f.
+Earnings Per Share

 Foreign currency monetary items are retranslated using the exchange rate prevailing at the reporting date.
 Non-monetary items, which are measured in terms of historical cost denominated in a foreign currency, are reported using the exchange rate at the date of the transaction.
 Treatment of Exchange Differences